Travel guide

 Roaming and data roaming

-A travel eSIM works by connecting to local networks in the country you're visiting, and for that, it needs to have data roaming turned on.
-It sounds contradictory — "roaming, if I bought the eSIM not to pay for roaming?" — but it's normal: you don't pay abusive roaming fees because your plan already includes that data; the phone just needs technical permission to connect to the local antenna.
+A travel eSIM works by connecting to local networks in the country you visit, and for that, it needs to have data roaming turned on.
+It sounds contradictory—"roaming, when I bought the eSIM not to pay roaming?"—but it's normal: you don't pay abusive roaming fees because your plan already includes that data; the mobile just needs technical permission to connect to the local antenna.

 On iPhone: Settings > Mobile Data > [your eSIM] > Data Roaming: On.
-On Android, look for "Data Roaming" within the eSIM settings and turn it on.
-It's a per-line toggle, so make sure to activate it on your travel eSIM and not on your home SIM.
-If you've never touched this setting, our guide on how to activate roaming and data roaming explains it step-by-step with screenshots.
-With data roaming on, your phone stops searching for your Spanish network and starts registering with the local carrier in a matter of seconds.
+On Android, look for "Data Roaming" within the eSIM and turn it on.
+It's a per-line switch, so make sure to activate it on the travel eSIM and not on your home one.
+If you've never touched this setting, our guide on what data roaming is and how to activate it explains it step by step.
+With roaming on, the mobile stops looking for your Spanish network and starts registering with the local operator in a matter of seconds.

-"No service" right after landing Data line set to home SIM Change mobile data to eSIM
+"No service" immediately after landing Data line on home SIM Change mobile data to eSIM

-Coverage but no internet Data roaming off Activate data roaming on eSIM
+Coverage but no internet Data roaming off Activate roaming on eSIM

 "No service" when changing countries Previous network still selected Manually search for networks

-No profile visible eSIM deactivated or incorrectly installed Reactivate or reinstall the profile
+No visible profile eSIM deactivated or incorrectly installed Reactivate or reinstall profile

 Manual network selection

-When your phone is "thinking" and can't find a network, forcing a manual search usually unblocks it.
-By default, selection is automatic, but upon landing in a new country, the phone sometimes clings to a weak or incompatible network.
-Manually choosing the carrier forces it to register with the one offering the best coverage.
+When the mobile is "thinking" and can't find a network, forcing a manual search often unblocks it.
+By default, the selection is automatic, but when landing in a new country, the phone sometimes clings to a weak or incompatible network.
+Manually choosing the operator forces it to register with the one that offers the best coverage.

 The path is Settings > Mobile Data > Network Selection (or "Network Operators" on Android).
-Deactivate the "Automatic" option, wait for the list of available operators to appear, and choose one of the main ones in the country.
+Disable the "Automatic" option, wait for the list of available operators to appear, and choose one of the main ones in the country.
 If the first one doesn't connect, try another: almost all eSIM plans have agreements with several local networks.
-This trick is especially useful in border areas or on train journeys where the phone jumps between countries.
+This trick is especially useful in border areas or on train journeys where the mobile jumps between countries.
 If after trying two or three networks you still can't get the eSIM to connect abroad, it's time to check the plan status.
-You can delve deeper into what to do when the eSIM doesn't connect abroad with more specific scenarios.
+You can delve into how to install the eSIM step by step in case the profile was corrupted during installation and it needs to be reinstalled from scratch.

-If you've reached this point and still have no coverage, it's time to rule out that the problem is with the plan itself, not the phone.
-Check three things: that the plan is within its validity period, that you have remaining data balance, and that you are in a country covered by that specific plan (a "Europe" plan, for example, won't work in Morocco).
+If you've made it this far and still have no coverage, it's time to rule out that the problem is with the plan itself and not with the mobile.
+Check three things: that the plan is within its validity period, that you have data balance left, and that you are in a country covered by that specific plan (a "Europe" plan, for example, won't work in Morocco).

-The quickest way to check is to log into your provider account from Wi-Fi and check the plan status and remaining data.
-If the plan expired or you ran out of gigabytes, you'll see zero data even if your phone shows coverage: in that case, simply top up.
-With a PuraSim eSIM, you have 24/7 Spanish-language support, so if none of the above works, a message to the team usually resolves it without you having to reinstall anything.
-When the phone is properly configured and there's still no data, the fault is almost always with the plan's validity or balance.
-For a broader overview of typical problems, check out the common eSIM problems and their solutions, and if you're wondering if airplane mode is playing tricks on you, see how the eSIM works with airplane mode activated.
+The quickest way to check is to log in to your provider's account from Wi-Fi and check the plan status and remaining data.
+If the plan has expired or the gigabytes have run out, you'll see zero data even if the mobile shows coverage: in that case, simply top up.
+With a PuraSim eSIM, you have 24/7 email and WhatsApp support in your language, so if none of the above works, a message to the team usually resolves it without you having to reinstall anything.
+When the mobile is configured correctly and there is still no data, the fault is almost always in the plan's validity or balance.
+To better understand the differences between this type of connectivity and other travel alternatives, take a look at our comparison between physical international chip and eSIM: it helps you decide what suits you best depending on the destination and how many lines you need to manage at once.

-The most common reasons are that you haven't marked it as the data line or that roaming is turned off.
-It's also possible that the plan activates upon arrival at your destination, so you won't have coverage until you reach the country.
-Check these three points first before reinstalling anything.
+Most commonly, you haven't marked it as the data line or roaming is turned off.
+It's also possible that the plan activates upon arrival at the destination, so you won't have coverage until you land in the country.
+First check these three points before reinstalling anything.

 Do I need to activate roaming with a travel eSIM?

-Yes, data roaming must be enabled on the eSIM.
-You won't be charged roaming fees because the data is already included in your plan; that switch merely gives the phone technical permission to connect to the local network in the country you're visiting.
+Yes, data roaming must be turned on for the eSIM.
+You won't be charged roaming fees because the data is already included in your plan; that switch merely gives the phone technical permission to connect to the local network in the country you are visiting.

 What do I do if I have coverage but no internet?

-This indicates that data roaming is off or that the data line is set to your home SIM.
-Go into the eSIM's mobile data settings, activate data roaming, and confirm it's the preferred data line.
-This usually resolves the issue in seconds.
+That situation points to data roaming being turned off or the data line being on the home SIM.
+Go into the eSIM's mobile data settings, activate roaming, and confirm it's the preferred data line.
+This usually resolves in seconds.

 Does restarting the phone help restore service?

 Often, yes.
-A full restart re-registers the line with the network and clears intermediate states that leave the phone "stuck" without a signal.
-It's one of the first steps to try, along with toggling airplane mode on and off.
+A complete restart re-registers the line on the network and clears intermediate states that leave the mobile "stuck" without a signal.
+It's one of the first steps to try, along with activating and deactivating airplane mode.

 Conclusion

-"No service" scares more than it should: in the vast majority of cases, it's fixed by choosing the eSIM as the data line, enabling roaming, and forcing network selection.
-Only if the plan has expired or run out of data will you need to top up.
+"No service" is scarier than it should be: in the vast majority of cases, it's fixed by choosing the eSIM as the data line, turning on roaming, and forcing network selection.
+Only if the plan has expired or run out of data do you need to top up.
 With the correct configuration, regaining connection is a matter of a minute.
-If you're looking for a reliable eSIM with Spanish support for your next trip, check out all PuraSim eSIM plans and travel with the peace of mind of having internet from the moment you land.
+If you're looking for a reliable eSIM with Spanish support for your next trip, take a look at all PuraSim eSIM plans and travel with the peace of mind of having internet from the moment you land.

 Marc González Sáez